bata24/gef/README.md

     - ![](images/kirq.png)
 - `knetdev`: displays net devices.
     - ![](images/knetdev.png)
-- `ksearch-code-ptr`: searches the code pointer in kernel data area.
+- `ksearch-code-ptr`: searches for the code pointer in kernel data area.
     - ![](images/ksearch-code-ptr.png)
 - `thunk-tracer`: collects and displays the thunk function addresses that are called automatically (only x64/x86).
     - If this address comes from RW area, this is useful for getting RIP.